umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 The above configuration is effectively saying:

-> "Add a tab called 'Welcome' to the 'Content' area/section of the Umbraco site, use the WelcomeDashboard.html as the content (view) of the dashboard, and don't allow 'translators' to see it!"
+> "Add a tab called 'Welcome' to the 'Content' area/section of the Umbraco site, use the WelcomeDashboard.html as the content (view) of the dashboard and don't allow 'translators' to see it!"

 **Note:** The order in which the tab will appear in the Umbraco Backoffice depends on its position in the dashboard.config file, so to make our Custom Welcome message the first Tab the editors sees in the content section, make sure the above configuration is the 'first' section configuration in the dashboard.config file.

 **Note:** You can specify multiple controls to appear on a particular tab, and multiple tabs in a particular section.

-**Note:** You can remove existing dashboards, and control who gets to see them by updating the other configuration sectons in the Dashboard.config file
+**Note:** You can remove existing dashboards, and control who gets to see them by updating the other configuration sections in the Dashboard.config file

 ### The Result